TaniyaRajesh/Heart_disease_detection/README.md

 - Experiment with Random Forest and Neural Networks.
 - Improve web app UI/UX.

-## Author
--Taniya Rajesh
--Developed as part of a machine learning exploration in heart disease prediction.
+### Developed as part of a machine learning exploration in heart disease prediction.